projecttacoma/measure-repository/service/README.md

 The server supports transaction bundle uploads via the `:/base_version/` endpoint (ex. `/4_0_1/`).

 - The request method must be `POST`.
-- The request body must be a FHIR bundle of type "transaction."
+- The request body must be a FHIR bundle of type `transaction`.
 - The entries SHALL be of resource type "Measure" or "Library."
 An error will be thrown otherwise.

 For ease of use, the `service/directory-upload.sh` script can be used to run the transaction bundle upload on an input directory.
 Details are as follows: